-- Colloquial language, used in casual conversation, should not be used in technical writing - No: So what's up with that? - No: To get up to speed, we did a literature search. - Yes: To learn more, we conducted a literature search. - Idioms are combinations of words that are understood in idioms particular regions to have a different meaning from the literal one - go over a manuscript = review a manuscript - carry out the calculation = perform the calculation or calculate - figure out the error = determine the error; find the error - ► as idioms are not universally recognized, avoid them
+- Colloquial language, used in casual conversation, should not be used in technical writing - No: So what's up with that? - No: To get up to speed, we did a literature search. - Yes: To learn more, we conducted a literature search. - Idioms are groups of words whose meaning differs from literal definition

+- ▶ they are understood only in particular regions or in certain eras - go over a manuscript = review a manuscript - carry out the calculation = perform the calculation or calculate - figure out the error = determine the error; find the error - many idioms are not universally recognized, so avoid those prepositions many idioms involving prepositions can be replaced for conciseness